AlphaFold¶

 Running AlphaFold2 using Singularity on CSD3¶

-Load the Singularity image which provides a run_alphafold script in the environment:
+Load the Singularity image which exposes a run_alphafold script into the environment.
+The script sets some default paths to the dataset.:

 Create a slurm script with the following contents to predict the structure of the T1050 sequence (779 residues).
-It is possible to use the run_alphafold script:
+The script assumes that an input subdirectory exists containing T1050.fasta file:

 #!/bin/bash